Barbie Delcamp photography blog mrsdsphotos waterfowl and wildlife photography

 Christianity,Grief,Eternity, JustThinking&Photography

-I wonder about Mom.
+I wonder about my mom.
 As a Christian, I don't believe in actually talking to her,

 see today.
 Is she smiling... waiting for when we show up?
 Is she visiting with